biohackathon-japan/bh24-everything-about-workflow-and-container/paper/paper.md

 Workflow engines are now widely used for genome analysis workflows.
 On the other hand, there are still difficulties to build and execute their workflows in various aspects.
 For example:
-- How to develop our workflows in workflow languages such as CWL, snakemake, nextflow, and others?
+- How to develop our workflows in workflow languages such as Common Workflow Language (CWL), snakemake, nextflow, and others?
 - How to integrate our workflows with containers such as Docker, Singularity, and Podman?
 - How to integrate our workflows with job schedulers such as Slurm and GridEngine?